 Ripollès cheeses are regulated by the warranty mark “Product of Ripollès“, which guarantees the origin of the products that are part of it.
 In the case of cheeses, a wide range of products are made using traditional methods, from raw or pasteurized cow’s milk, goat’s milk or sheep’s milk produced in their dairy farms or in others, preferably from the nearby territory.

 Each dairy produces a different type of cheese based on its tradition and innovation.
 In addition to this, most of them, also produce other dairy products typical of the area, such as fresh cheese, cottage cheese, yogurt, custard flan and flan, cheesecake and cream cheese.
 Each producer has a different range of products, all of them with excellent quality and very linked to the mountain territory where they are produced.

-The European Cheese Fair of Ripollès takes place the first weekend of October.
+The European Cheese Fair of Ripollès takes place on September 23 and 24.

 Every year, the last weekend of August takes place in Arenas de Cabrales (Cabrales, Asturias) the celebration of the Cabrales Cheese Contest, with exhibition and demonstrations of the elaboration [...]